AIO1/PrimeNGTableReusableComponent/README.md

   <img src="https://github.com/user-attachments/assets/117d4917-45fc-4330-97fd-739322a5ebf4" alt="Global filter">
 </p>

-When the user wrties a value in the global filter text box, after a brief delay of the user not changing the value, a filter rule will be launched to the table were basically, the global filter will try to filter each individual column perfoming a LIKE '%VALUE_INTRODUCED_BY_USER%', which basically means that any match of that value introduced by the user (doesn't matter in which position of the cell) will be returned.
+When the user writes a value in the global filter text box, after a brief delay of the user not changing the value, a filter rule will be launched to the table were basically, the global filter will try to filter each individual column perfoming a LIKE '%VALUE_INTRODUCED_BY_USER%', which basically means that any match of that value introduced by the user (doesn't matter in which position of the cell) will be returned.
 When a value is written to the global filter, at the left of the text box an "X" icon will appear, that when pressed by the user, it will clear the global filter.

 Additionally, as seen in the previous image, the global filter will underline with yellow each part of the cell were the value that is introduced by the user matches.